solongkuku/Jovian-Database/README.md

 Then aesthetic styling was applied on the classes and/or particular objects using CSS.

 **Database Implementation**
+The persistent database was primarily implimented using MySQL Workbench.
+Tables were created with various extractable fields so as to display relevant information about each of the species on the page.
+Several datatypes like variable characters, text, integers and blobs (images) were used to make the data more interesting.
+Graphs were created using the population data of each species stored in a seperate table which was grouped by alien id.
+The data was added to the database by the use of SQL command prompts and images were loaded into the database by the load from file functionality.

 **UI logic**
 The main class was implemented using various JavaFX libraries' classes such as Application, FXMLloader, Scene and Stage.